 Professor Strangleman held a fellowship at the Center for Working Class Studies, Youngstown State University in Ohio, USA in 2003.
 He is a Visiting Fellow at the Scottish Oral History Centre based in Strathclyde University Glasgow.

 Professor Strangleman has acted as an external examiner at undergraduate level at the University of Kent, University of Newcastle, Sheffield University, Manchester University and Aberdeen.
 At postgraduate level, he has acted as external at the Universities of York, Warwick, Salford, Anglia Ruskin, Newcastle, Sheffield, Sheffield Hallam, Essex, Strathclyde and LSE.

 Conference and papers

-I have given plenary presentations at conferences in Germany, USA, UK, Hungary, France and Ireland.
-Over the past few years I have given papers based on my work at York, Glasgow, City University London, Warwick, University of East London, Exeter, Manchester, Essex, Southampton, Newcastle, Georgetown in Washington DC, Cornell and Dublin.
+Professor Strangleman has given plenary presentations at conferences in Germany, USA, UK, Hungary, France, Spain, Italy and Ireland.
+Over the past few years he has given papers at York, Glasgow, City University London, Warwick, University of East London, Exeter, Manchester, Essex, Bristol, Southampton, Newcastle, Brighton, Georgetown in Washington DC, Humboldt University Berlin, Ghent University Belgium, Cornell and Dublin.